nadinespy/nadinespy.github.io/_posts/2023-24-05-collaboration-in-science.md

 Ultimately, Yarkoni gloomily concedes that the third path is effortful, and it’s an open question how the psychological sciences can be helped by it.[^6]

-Yarkoni’s fundamental critique of psychological research had elicited a big number of responses, one of which came from [Lakens et al. (2022)](file:///home/nadinespy/Downloads/7640f93a-4daa-4004-a7d1-88bff16c6eef.pdf) and which challenged Yarkoni’s assumption that every psychological or cognitive construct would be identical with the space of possible operationalizations.
-Whereas, e.g., the concept of “color” indeed is identical to the space of possible operationalizations – the colors in the visible  spectrum –, many concepts such as, for instance, “anger” aren’t, meaning that they are <span style="color:#2E8B57">*“[…] semantically richer than and cannot be reduced to their operationalizations (e.g., anger is not  just  what anger measures measure).”*</span>.
-As a consequence, merely focussing on aligning verbal and quantitative expressions of one’s hypotheses as demanded by Yarkoni would fail to acknowledge the fundamental gap between verbal and statistical hypotheses in the first place, <span style="color:#2E8B57">*“[…] no matter how expansive the fitted model is.”*</span>

 <html align="left" lang="en">
   <head>
     <meta charset="UTF-8" />